DASHIKING/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 2. OKADA Naoma, Thomas Sun, Beiduo Jin

-3. The environment is a bit dizziness.
+3. The environment is a bit giddy.
 The lighting is too dim.
 It should be adjust later.
 In addition, more rooms can be added.